SergiiGlad/devops/DevOpsFundamentals.md

 **cloud computing** is a model for enabling ubiquitous, convenient, on-demand network access to a shared pool of configurable computing resources (e.g., networks, servers, storage, applications and services) that can be rapidly provisioned and released with minimal management effort or service provider interaction”

+## DevOps automation

+__Continuous integration__ is a DevOps practice where developers continuously commit their code changes into a source repository.
+Then, at regular intervals, the system will conduct an automated build, deploy, and test.

+__Continuous delivery__ expands on continuous integration by automatically deploying code changes through the support environments, pausing for _approval_ before going to production.

+__Continuous deployment__ does not wait for approval; rather, it goes to production automatically after successfully passing through automated testing in the support environments.